 SSL_key_update() schedules an update of the keys for the current TLS connection.
 If the updatetype parameter is set to SSL_KEY_UPDATE_NOT_REQUESTED then the sending keys for this connection will be updated and the peer will be informed of the change.
 If the updatetype parameter is set to SSL_KEY_UPDATE_REQUESTED then the sending keys for this connection will be updated and the peer will be informed of the change along with a request for the peer to additionally update its sending keys.
 It is an error if updatetype is set to SSL_KEY_UPDATE_NONE.

-SSL_key_update() must only be called after the initial handshake has been completed and TLSv1.3 has been negotiated.
+SSL_key_update() must only be called after the initial handshake has been completed and TLSv1.3 has been negotiated, at the same time, the application needs to ensure that the writing of data has been completed.
 The key update will not take place until the next time an IO operation such as SSL_read_ex() or SSL_write_ex() takes place on the connection.
 Alternatively SSL_do_handshake() can be called to force the update to take place immediately.

 SSL_get_key_update_type() can be used to determine whether a key update operation has been scheduled but not yet performed.
 The type of the pending key update operation will be returned if there is one, or SSL_KEY_UPDATE_NONE otherwise.